 Now, five percent may not seem like a lot of money.
-But the benefit-and the additional money in your pocket- are very real.
-Let's look at contingency fee contract offered by a firm under the common 33.3% - 40% fee arrangement.
+But the benefit-and the additional money in your pocket- is very real.
+Let’s look at the contingency fee contract offered by a firm under the common 33.3% – 40% fee arrangement.
 For example, and by way of illustration only, assume that there is a recovery in a fairly routine case after trial of $20,000 from a person found at fault for causing the accident.
-Under the common 33.3% - 40% contingency fee contract, the attorney's fee would be $8,000.
-Under my reduced fee plan, the fee would be limited to $7,000, leaving an extra $1,000 in the client's pocket.
+Under the common 33.3% – 40% contingency fee contract, the attorney’s fee would be $8,000.
+Under my reduced fee plan, the fee would be limited to $7,000, leaving an extra $1,000 in the client’s pocket.

 Contingency fee agreements in civil cases have long been used and are common in the United States.
-Contingency fee percentages may be limited by statute in certain types of claims, and of course those limits would always apply.
+Contingency fee percentages may be limited by statute in certain types of claims, and of course, those limits would always apply.
 You and your attorney should discuss preferred alternative fee arrangements, such as flat rates, or hourly billing.
 Often, however, injury victims are without the resources to hire a competent attorney to bring claims against large corporations and insurance companies with unlimited resources.
 The largest insurance companies in this county post profits in the tens of billions of dollars each and every year.
 Many times, a contingency fee arrangement is the only viable option in the face of those resources.